 Are your marketing initiatives falling apart?
 Are you “building it” – but no one comes?
 It could be that your marketing is missing its foundation.

 I was chatting with someone yesterday, trying to help them figure out why their last product launch was not as successful as their previous one.
-They felt they had good copy on their auto responders, clear calls to action, they were sent out in a timely fashion, they did a good pre-call… Why didn’t buyers flock to them.
+They felt they had a good copy on their autoresponders, clear calls to action, they were sent out in a timely fashion, they did a good pre-call… Why didn’t buyers flock to them?
 Was the marketing copy wrong?
 Was the price point too high or too low?
 Was it released at the wrong time of the year?
-What was the problem!
+What was the problem!?!

 I asked the obvious question, “Well, who were you marketing to?”, and their answer was simply “their list”.

-Research is ALWAYS the first step in any successful marketing initiative, and always the step most people skip.
+Research is ALWAYS the first step in any successful marketing initiative and is always the step most people skip.